 Group Size: 60 maximum

-Journey back in time to learn about the beliefs of ancient civilizations through the Museum’s collection of artifacts.
+On this tour students journey back in time to learn about the beliefs of ancient civilizations through the Museum’s collection of artifacts.
 Students will see architecture, sculpture, painting, ceramics, and mosaics of the Mediterranean, Middle East and Asia.
-Consider the importance of art in communicating the powers of rulers, stories of the gods, or ideas of the afterlife and record their thinking in an interactive booklet.
+Your class will consider the importance of art in communicating the powers of rulers, stories of the gods, or ideas of the afterlife and record their thinking in an interactive booklet.

 Artwork on this tour: